 Sourdough starter can be eaten raw, but only in small amounts.
 If you’re going to eat sourdough starter expect to feel bloated if you have lots.
-If your digestive system is not in a pretty good shape, do not eat raw starter.
+If your digestive system is not in good shape, do not eat raw starter.
 There is a good chance you will be sick.

-A sourdough starter will contain hundreds of fungus and bacteria in a vast and diverse range.
+A sourdough starter will contain hundreds of fungi and bacteria in a vast and diverse range.
 But this doesn’t mean that it’s harmful.
 Sourdough starter has an acidic environment caused by Lactic Acid Bacteria (LAB).
 These, combined with naturally occurring wild yeasts, cultivate in the starter.
 LAB and wild yeasts are the driving forces of the leavening process.

-Because of this acidic environment it is difficult for harmful bacteria to grow.
+Because of this acidic environment, it is difficult for harmful bacteria to grow.
 This means a sourdough starter is relatively safe for consumption.
-Actually it is believed by scientists that these strains of bacteria and yeast are good for humans to consume.
+Actually, it is believed by scientists that these strains of bacteria and yeast are good for humans to consume.

 An active starter is still producing gas.
 And the temperature of the stomach is perfect for fermentation!
 This means the dough will rise inside a human body!
 Expect excess gas and a bloated stomach.

 If bacteria cannot be killed by the stomach acid, it will cause you discomfort.
 Bacteria enter the warm digestive system and break down food into sugars.
 As it does this, carbon dioxide is produced which will make you feel gassy and bloated.